w3c/webdriver-bidi/proposals/core.md

 | -------|----------------------------------------------------|-----------------|
 | GET    | ws://localhost:{port}/session/{session id}/upgrade | Upgrade Session |

 Once the session is created, the client would then attempt to connect to the WebSocket endpoint.
-After connecting, they can start sending commands and receiving notifications using the new protocol.
-Since the WebSocket is tied to a particular session, all commands would implicitly target this session and any notifications received would come from this session only.
+After connecting, they can start sending commands and receiving events using the new protocol.
+Since the WebSocket is tied to a particular session, all commands would implicitly target this session and any events received would come from this session only.
 In other words, the client would need to open additional WebSockets to talk to other sessions.

 ## Message Routing